 What does a typical week look like during the program?

-We only have formal programming one day per week (usually on Wednesdays).
+We only have formal programming two days per week (usually on Tuesdays and Wednesdays).
 This allows the companies in our cohort to focus on the things they need to focus on.
 During our regular weekly meetings, companies report out their accomplishments from the previous week and their action plans for the following one.
 The companies also identify areas in which they need help, or people or organizations they need introductions to.
 Afterwards, the companies meet individually with their lead mentors for a deeper dive into their activities and issues that week.
-This provides additional visibility into your startup and allows our mentor and operational team to better connect you to resources.
+This provides additional visibility into each startup and allows our mentor and operational team to better connect the companies to resources.

 On occasion, we will schedule happy hours, breakfasts, and other networking opportunities with the greater St. Louis financial services industry, our network of mentors, or a casual get-together with the other members of the cohort.